ynurmahomed/openmrs-module-reportexample/README.md

-${moduleName}
+Example Report
 ==========================

 Description
 -----------
-This is a very basic module which can be used as a starting point in creating a new module.
+This is a very basic module implementing the indicator report from [OpenMRS Wiki](https://wiki.openmrs.org/pages/viewpage.action?pageId=19300405#BuildingReports(StepByStepGuide)-BuildingIndicatorReports).

 Building from Source
 --------------------